 - 1 pair undies + change of clothes

 You can see that I divided my list between the big suitcase and carry-on.
-This was very helpful and gave me piece of mind knowing that we’d have enough to get by if our luggage was lost.
-Someday I’d like to pack my entire family in just carry-ons, but at the time of this trip, I was not yet ready to go to that level of minimalism.
+This was very helpful and gave me peace of mind knowing that we’d have enough to get by if our luggage was lost.
+(On more recent trips, we’ve packed our entire family in just carry-ons, but at the time of this trip, I was not yet ready to go to that level of minimalism.
 It’s a process!)

 Tip #2: Enforce a dirty-stinky clothes changing policy

 “If your clothes aren’t dirty and they don’t smell bad, put them back in the drawer,” I proclaimed the first night at our hotel.
 I knew my kids only had a few changes of clothes each, I didn’t want to waste any item of clothing that could be re-worn.
 I think Orlando ended up wearing the same T-shirt four times, but you know what?
 It wasn’t dirty and it didn’t smell bad, so it was fine.
-In fact, I started wondering why I don’t enforce this policy at our house.
-It would certainly save me some laundry!
+In fact, I started wondering why I didn’t enforce this policy at our house normally, as it would certainly cut down on the laundry.

 Tip #3: Shampoo and a hotel sink will get you pretty far

-I was surprised at how chilly some of the evenings were, so I did have to wash out some of my daughter’s leggings in the hotel sink and hang them up to dry.
-Which was totally fine.
-I learned a good lesson: if you run out of clean clothes, you can go old school and wash it by hand and all will be well.
+I was surprised at how chilly some of the evenings were, so I did have to wash out my daughter’s one pair of leggings in the hotel sink and hang them up to dry.
+This was totally fine and I learned a good lesson: If you run out of clean clothes, you can just wash clothes by hand and all will be well.

 Tip #4: Even when you think you’ve packed lightly, you’ve still packed too much

 I could not believe that with only four changes of clothes total, every member of our family was left with clothing we didn’t wear.
 I attribute this to the dirty/stinky clothes changing policy.
-For future similar vacations, we could probably get by with just two changes of clothes each.
-Yes, that sounds crazy (even to me!), but in subsequent years, I’ve found that it’s totally doable.
+For future vacations, I rationalized that we could probably get by with just two changes of clothes each.
+That sounded crazy (even to me!), but in subsequent years, I’ve found that it’s totally doable.
 And the worst thing that happens if we run out of clean clothes?
-Someone might have to wear a shirt with a stain or we buy some new clothes.
-Neither of those is really a big deal.
+Someone might have to wear a shirt with a stain.
+No big deal.